louistrue/IfcFlow-Docs/README.md

 ## Overview

-IFC Flow Map is an open-source web application that lets you **view, filter, transform and analyze BIM data** through an intuitive drag-and-drop workflow editor.
+IFCflow is an open-source web application that lets you **view, filter, transform and analyze BIM data** through an intuitive drag-and-drop workflow editor.
 The entire runtime executes in your browser — no servers, no data leaks.

 ### Why Another BIM Tool?